 - Horizontal pupils like goats and an angry expression due to their strong brow

-- Upright posture, awkward lurching movements, don’t climb
+- Upright posture, awkward lurching hopping movements, don’t have toe suckers so can’t stick to surfaces and climb

 - Seeing regularly during the day and at night

 - There will often be thousands of them in a swarm